WalletScrutiny/WalletScrutinyCom/_android/com.bitfyapp.md

 Then you are asked to create an app password and a pin.
 The pin is used for a variety of things including payments and the provision of the 12 seed words which are then sent via email after creating a wallet.
 The only way to open the PDF that contains the seed words is through the 6-digit pin.

+However, this is potentially poor protection for a wallet backup.
+They have 100k downloads and send mnemonics from their servers with a 6 digit pin "password protection".
+The app claims to be self-custodial but it is possible for them to access the mnemonics.

+Even if they delete the mnemonic after sending it to the user (which cannot be proven), now the user's email provider and a bunch of other servers have a copy, too.
+6 digits only protects against manual, not automated brute force.

-The seed words are in Portuguese, even though some segments of the app are in English.
+The seed words are non-standard mnemonics.
+They are not found in the BIP39 list.
+Specifically, [the Portuguese mnemonics](https://github.com/bitcoin/bips/blob/master/bip-0039/portuguese.txt).

-Unfortunately as of this writing, we were not able to import a wallet created using bitfy using electrum.
+Unfortunately as of this writing, we were not able to import a wallet created using Bitfy using Electrum.
 Perhaps, more tests are warranted.

-We also could not find a direct link from the main domain linking to the source code of the app.
+While keeping all this in mind this app is still classifiable as a **non-custodial** wallet.
+However, with **no source** in sight, we do not have the means to verify this wallet.